Skip to main content

 • Use --check in CI and --write locally.

-• Format staged files pre-commit in larger repos.
+• Format staged files pre-commit in larger repositories.

 Next steps